Guidance

 • persons who have reasonable grounds to meet the detainee

 You are normally allowed up to 6 visits per month, although if you are convicted of a serious offence you may only be granted a maximum of 4 visits per month.
-You may be granted additional visits if are seriously ill or want a visit from a child relative under 10 years of age.
+You may be granted additional visits if you are seriously ill or request a visit from a child relative under 10 years of age.

 A maximum of 3 people can be present at each visit, although an exception may be possible when relatives or cohabitants are involved.